CarolinaChavezDavid/learning-AWS-practitioner-essentials/README.md

  ***<div align="center">Amazon Cloud front</div>***

-is a content delivery service.
+Is a content delivery service.
 It uses a network of edge locations to cache content and deliver it to customers all over the world.

  <div align="center">